 Certificate Assignment Wizard - Step 1/4 × Location of certificates Choose the location of the certificates the wizard should assign to users.
-Assign certificates to users for selected users only from in this group only Image: Active Directory for selected users only Image: Active Directory file system directory Image: C certificate stores for selected users only < B ack N ext > Cancel H elp way as in Windows Explorer (select the users with the left-hand mouse button while pressing the SHIFT or Ctrl key).
+Assign certificates to users for selected users only from in this group only In this group and all subgroups for selected users only Image: Active Directory for selected users only < B ack N ext > Cancel Help Þ way as in Windows Explorer (select the users with the left-hand mouse button while pressing the SHIFT or Ctrl key).